elotroalex/frontlines/pages/ebola_history.md

 the disease in dead bodies is extremely virulent.[^43]

 Traditional roles also influence gender distribution in the healthcare workforce.
-In sub-Saharan Africa, about 90% of the nursing staff is also female, though men hold a majority of leadership positions.[^44] Consequently, women are most likely to be the frontline caregivers in an epidemic and as a result are most exposed to sick and infectious
+In sub-Saharan Africa, about 90% of the nursing staff is female, though men hold a majority of leadership positions.[^44] Consequently, women are most likely to be the frontline caregivers in an epidemic and as a result are most exposed to sick and infectious